-Everyone goes into certain movies with certain expectations.
-This is especially true for franchises.
+Everyone goes into certain movies with a set of expectations.
+This is especially true for horror sequels.
 The Friday the 13th series has some entries that are unjustly maligned simply because what people want to see is the iconic monster in the hockey mask.
-Viewers latch onto those movies that give them the things they expect; the things that they love.
-For die-hard fans that own each movie in each franchise, going through the entries you love doesn’t take much time.
+Viewers latch onto those movies that give them what they expect; what they love.
+For die-hard fans that own every movie in each franchise, going through the entries you love doesn’t take much time.
 Then you’re left with nothing but the films you never really cared for.
 Sometimes this is an act of self-torture, but other times you begin to see things in a new light.
 Here are some entries in popular franchises that might have put people off on an initial viewing, but only get better over time.

 Candyman: Farewell to the Flesh

 Candyman was one of the big surprise horror hits of the early 90’s.
 It was smart, sophisticated and kept the viewer guessing from beginning to end.
 Even when the film is over, it’s tough to tell what was real and what was not.
 Farewell to the Flesh is a much more straightforward movie, which was a let down for a lot of people.
 It confirms that the Candyman was real and it gives him a rich and elaborate backstory, but that doesn’t make it bad.
-Seeing it immediately after the first one, it can be jarring to see the story dealt with in such an overtly supernatural matter.
-But it’s a solid horror picture and even if it’s more of a ghost story than the first, it’s at least a pretty good ghost story.
+Seeing it immediately after the first one can be jarring.
+To see the story dealt with in such an overtly supernatural matter is hard to swallow the first time around.
+But it’s a solid horror picture and even if it’s more of a ghost story than the first, it’s a pretty good ghost story.
 If you actually want a bad Candyman movie, feel free to check out Candyman 3: Day of the Dead which was a complete rehash of this one with about a quarter of the budget.

 Virtually every Friday the 13th fan was guilty of hating this movie at one point and many still do.
 The first time you watch it, you’re naturally expecting Jason.
 There’s no real hint given that Jason may not be the killer this time around, so there’s no reason to expect it.
 When the viewer thinks they already know who the killer is, that takes all the joy out of watching to try and figure out who might actually be the one doing the slashing.
 It’s like Scooby Doo meets Friday the 13th.
 Everything plays out like a traditional spooky entry and then the mask comes off at the end and it’s not Jason, it’s a disgruntled paramedic.
 So there was a backlash and Jason was understandably brought back in the next entry.
 If you haven’t warmed up to this one after that initial disappointment, you’re missing out.
 Aside from some of the best kills of the whole series, A New Beginning also boasts some of the most interesting side characters.
 Sure, it might be a dirtier, sleazier entry but it excels as such.